 - Extreme Halophiles or “Salt Lovers” thrive in conditions where the salt concentration is extremely high.
 Remember, osmoregulation is an important feature of life, and so archaea must take extreme measures with regard to this.

 - Extreme Thermophiles or “Heat Lovers” thrive in areas with high temperatures.
 They can also be present in areas of high acidity.

 - Methanogens are archaea that thrive in oxygen-lacking environments and, as the name suggests, live on other gases in the area such as methane.

-- Proteobacteria are Gram-negative bacteria and share a common rRNA sequence.
-Examples include pathogenic bacteria such as Vibrio cholerae that causes cholera and those that are residents of the body like Escherichia coli (E. coli).
+- Proteobacteria are gram-negative bacteria and share a common rRNA sequence.
+Examples include pathogenic bacteria such as Vibrio cholerae, which cause cholera, and those residents of the body like Escherichia coli (E. coli).

-- Gram-positive bacteria rival the proteobacteria in terms of diversity.
-Soil-dwelling Streptomyces are bacteria of this group that are cultured by pharmaceutical companies to create antibiotics (Streptomycin).
+- Gram-positive bacteria rival proteobacteria in terms of diversity.
+Soil-dwelling Streptomyces are bacteria of this group cultured by pharmaceutical companies to create antibiotics (Streptomycin).
 There are also pathogens in this group.